softindex/datakernel/core-promise/README.md

 representing partial and possibly asynchronous computations of a large one.
 These `Promise`s are faster and better optimized, with minimal overhead, memory consumption and Garbage Collector load:

-* Compared to JavaScript, intermediate `Promise`s are stateless
+* Compared to JavaScript, intermediate `Promise`s are stateless.
 * Since these `Promise`s work in single thread of `Eventloop`, they are much more efficient comparing to multithreaded Java's `CompletableFuture` overhead.
 * `Promise` has simple and orthogonal API, which is more applicable in practice than `CompletionStage` API.